-Little Brothers – Friends of the Elderly is a national network of non-profit volunteer-based organizations committed to relieving isolation and loneliness among the elderly.
+Elder Friends, an assortment of programs and services provided by Little Brothers – Friends of the Elderly Minneapolis/St. Paul Chapter, is part of a national network of non-profit volunteer-based organizations committed to relieving isolation and loneliness among the elderly.
 We offer to people of goodwill the opportunity to join the elderly in friendship and celebration of life.

 See Our Mission in Action

 A community in which all older adults are connected, valued and loved.

 Our network of volunteers is an integral part of our vision, bringing friendship to elders through home visits, social engagement, shared holiday meals, and more.

 We connect elders to community through one-to-one volunteer companionship, events, referrals and advocacy.